-Plan Label Plan Name Description Remove road crossing on side channel 2 Plant appropriate bottomland hardwood tree species (riparian reforestation) Block channelized ditches G Restore Trib A Excavate/Restore Tributary A. Soil can spread across fields in low level mounds (pimple mounds) and/or elongated ridges (goal is to create microtopography across field) Remove culvert from road (leave gravel low water crossing for CAW access to river) • Notch levee (to reconnect Trib.
-A to existing channel) (to direct Trib.
-A flow into existing channel thru woods) Н Sod Farm Reforestation Plant sod fields with appropriate bottomland hardwood tree species.
-I Repair RC3 Construct rock vanes at a 20° angle upstream.
+Alternative Label Alternative Name Description SC2.
+Material can be used for microtopography across sod farm or disposed of off CAW property.
+Remove road crossing on SC2.
+G Restore Tributary A Block channelized ditch on west end of field.
+Excavate/Restore Tributary A. Dirt can spread across fields in low level mounds (pimple mounds) and/or elongated ridges (goal is to create microtopography across field).
+Remove culvert from road (leave gravel low water crossing for CAW access to river).
+Block channelized ditch.
+Notch levee (to reconnect Tributary.
+A to existing channel).
+Plug ditch to direct Tributary A flow into existing channel through woods).
+Plant riparian area with native bottomland hardwood tree species (for riparian restoration). Н Sod Farm Reforestation Plant sod fields to bottomland hardwood tree species.
+(For terrestrial reforestation).
+I Repair River Crossing 3 (RC3) Construct rock vanes at a 20° angle upstream R Combinations of River Crossings This alternative consists of combining the removal and notching of the river crossing alternatives (RC1 and RC2).
+Because the AAHUs were not additive, requiring separate AAHU calculations to be developed when they were combined.
+The combinations were treated as four scales: R1 - Notch RC1 and Remove RC2 R2 - Notch RC1 and Notch RC2 R3 - Remove RC1 and Notch RC2 R4 - Remove RC1 and Remove RC2